Glossary of belly dance terms: Sa’idi

 A Sa'idi (Arabic: صعيدى) is a generic term used in Egypt to refer to a person from Upper Egypt (Arabic: صعيد مصر Sa'id).
 The word literally means "from Sa'id" (i.e. Upper Egypt), and can also refer to a form of music originating there, their style of dance, or to the dialect spoken by Sa'idis.

 Sa’idi dance is a folkloric dance (one of the baladi dances) from the Sa'id.
 The dance style includes energetic bouncy footwork, steps imitating horses, and frequently incorporates a stick or cane, called an Assaya (Arabic for stick).

 Sa’idi Step

 The Sa'idi step is similar to the Ghawazi step in that the hip is pushed backwards in imitation of a horse; however, in this step, one foot remains anchored while the other foot steps backwards and forwards.
 The arms echo the moving leg.

 Taqsim

 Taqsim (Arabic: تَقْسِيم / ALA-LC: taqsīm; Greek: ταξίμι taksimi, Turkish: taksim) is a melodic musical improvisation that usually precedes the performance of a traditional Arabic, Greek, Middle Eastern, or Turkish musical composition.
 The taqsim may often be played to introduce the belly dancer; the dancer may stay backstage until the rhythm instruments begin.

+Tsifteteli

+Tsifteteli (Greek: τσιφτετέλι, Turkish: Çiftetelli) is the Balkan and Anatolian form of belly dance, although it is primarily encountered in Greece.
+The word is Turkish for "double-stringed" due to the violin playing style that is present in this kind of music.

+The characteristic rhythm is in 8/4 time, arranged as either 3/3/2 eighth-notes followed by 2/2/2/xx (the last beat being silent), or sometimes the first measure is played as 2/2/x1/1x.
+It is primarily performed by women.